 Have you heard the saying, “Here today, gone tomorrow or Up today, down tomorrow?”
-I’m sure you have heard theses sayings.
+I’m sure you have heard these sayings.
 One day you are sitting on top of the world and the next minute things come crashing down around you.

 I don’t mean for this post to take a morbid tone, but sometimes, to get others take notice of things, we have to tell it like it is.

-My father is not the only family member who has passed away from cancer and I know he is not the last.
+My father is not the only family member who has passed away from cancer, and I know he is not the last.
 I know I don’t have a positive outlook, but this is real talk.

-I never knew how important it was for us to take care of the bodies/temples, until I looked in the eyes of cancer.
-That wake up call was the loudest I had ever heard in my life.
+I never knew how important it was for us to take care of the bodies/temples until I looked in the eyes of cancer.
+That wake-up call was the loudest I had ever heard in my life.

 Young Does Not Equal Invincible

-When I was a teenager and even during my college years, I didn’t think much about health.
+When I was a teenager, and even during my college years, I didn’t think much about health.
 I ate what I wanted and was hardly ever sick.
-You couldn’t tell me anything, because I knew I had it going on in every way.
+You couldn’t tell me anything because I knew I had it going on in every way.
 Well, not exactly, but you get my point.

 As I got older, I understood that I was not invincible and that young people get sick too, some even die.

 Caring for our bodies/temples/health is something we learn from our families.
-Some of us are fortunate to have health conscious families, while others are not so fortunate.
+Some of us are fortunate to have health-conscious families, while others are not so fortunate.

-As we grow older we continue doing what we learned from our families.
+As we grow older, we continue doing what we learned from our families.
 Habits and routines are not changed until we educate ourselves.
 Once we educate ourselves, then we can break old habits and routines; passing along what we learn to others.